Otoplasty: 19th century

-In Die operative Chirurgie (Operational Surgery, 1845), Johann Friedrich Dieffenbach (1794–1847) reported the first surgical approach for the correction of prominent ears — a combination otoplasty procedure that featured the simple excision (cutting) of the problematic excess cartilage from the posterior sulcus (back groove) of the ear, and the subsequent affixing, with sutures, of the corrected pinna to the mastoid periosteum, the membrane covering the mastoid process at the underside of the mastoid portion of the temporal bone, at the back of the head.
+In Die operative Chirurgie (Operational Surgery, 1845), Johann Friedrich Dieffenbach (1794–1847) reported the first surgical approach for the correction of prominent ears — a combination otoplasty procedure that featured the simple excision (cutting) of the problematic excess cartilage from the posterior sulcus (back groove) of the ear, and the subsequent affixing, with sutures, of the corrected auricle to the mastoid periosteum, the membrane covering the mastoid process at the underside of the mastoid portion of the temporal bone, at the back of the head.

 20th and 21st centuries

-In 1920, Harold D. Gillies (1882–1960) first reproduced the pinna by burying an external-ear support framework, made of autologous rib cartilage, under the skin of the mastoid region of the head, which reconstructed the pinna; he then separated this from the skin of the mastoid area by means of a cervical flap.
-In 1937, Dr. Gillies also attempted a similar pediatric ear reconstruction with a pinna support framework fabricated from maternal cartilage.
+In 1920, Harold D. Gillies (1882–1960) first reproduced the auricle by burying an external-ear support framework, made of autologous rib cartilage, under the skin of the mastoid region of the head, which reconstructed the auricle; he then separated this from the skin of the mastoid area by means of a cervical flap.
+In 1937, Dr. Gillies also attempted a similar pediatric ear reconstruction with an auricle support framework fabricated from maternal cartilage.
 This otoplasty correction technique proved inadequate, due to the problems inherent to the biochemical breakdown and elimination (resorption) of the cartilage tissue by the patient's body.

 In 1964, Radford C. Tanzer (1921–2004) re-emphasized the use of autologous cartilage as the most advantageously reliable organic material for resolving microtia (abnormally small ears), because of its great histologic viability, resistance to shrinkage, and resistance to softening, and lower incidence of resorption.

 The development of plastic surgery procedures, such as the refinement of J.F.
-Dieffenbach's ear surgery techniques, has established more than 170 otoplasty procedures for correcting prominent ears, and for correcting defects and deformities of the pinna; as such, otoplasty corrections are in three surgical-technique groups:
+Dieffenbach's ear surgery techniques, has established more than 170 otoplasty procedures for correcting prominent ears, and for correcting defects and deformities of the auricle; as such, otoplasty corrections are in three surgical-technique groups: